simen-sandbox/feature-toggling-course/README.md

 # Feature Toggle

-This repository holds a few examples of how to implement feature toggles in Deno.
+This repository holds a few examples of how to implement feature toggles.

 ## The concept